2013–14 Texas Tech Lady Raiders basketball team

-The 2013–14 Texas Tech Lady Raiders basketball team will represent Texas Tech University in the 2013–14 college basketball season.
-It will be head coach Candi Whitaker's first season at Texas Tech.
-The Lady Raiders, are members of the Big 12 Conference and will play their home games at the United Spirit Arena.
+The 2013–14 Texas Tech Lady Raiders basketball team represented Texas Tech University in the 2013–14 college basketball season.
+It was head coach Candi Whitaker's first season at Texas Tech.
+The Lady Raiders, were members of the Big 12 Conference and played their home games at the United Spirit Arena.
 They finished with the season with a record of 6–24 overall, 0–18 in Big 12 play to finish in last place.
 They lost in the first round to TCU in the 2014 Big 12 women's basketball tournament.